 There are many days, particularly in spring and summer when we're so preoccupied with our work on the farmers market, that I have no time to plan a menu, or prepare an elaborate dinner.
 We're hungry.
 We're tired.
 We want something immediately.
 It's on these days that I lean on one of my favorite simple, no-fail dinners: Burger Bowls.

 What to Include in Your Hamburger Salad

 To make hamburger salads, you simply need to have a few ingredients - grass-fed beef, raw milk cheese, fermented condiments, greens, and tomatoes.
 Many times, especially in summer, we have these ingredients on hand.
 After browning the meat, you simply assemble the salad, serve, eat and call it good.
 Hamburger salads make a blessedly uncomplicated supper, with very few dishes to do afterward.
 While I often assemble the salads in the kitchen and serve them at the table, you can also place all the ingredients into separate bowls, and allow your family and guests to assemble their own salads.
 This method often appeals to children, who appreciate the opportunity to exercise a bit of autonomy in their food choices and meal preparation.

-Grass-fed beef is the focus point of our hamburger salads - it is a good source of protein, minerals like zinc, B vitamins and it offers a very favorable ratio of omega-3 to omega-6 fatty acids.
-Moreover, Hamburger Salads lean toward a very light (and fast) supper, and the combination of protein and fat found in grass-fed meat helps to ensure the meal is satisfying, and doesn't leave you hungry.
-I typically order my grass-fed meats directly from a local ranch, and you can often find a good source locally through your farmers market; however, if you cannot, you can certainly order it online.
+Grass-fed beef is the focal point of our hamburger salads - it is a good source of protein, minerals like zinc, B vitamins and it offers a very favorable ratio of omega-3 to omega-6 fatty acids.
+Moreover, Hamburger Salads lean toward a very light (and fast) supper, and the combination of protein and fat found in grass-fed meat helps to ensure the meal is satisfying and doesn't leave you hungry.